vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 2. Runway 17L/17R
 3. Runways 13/31 (equal preference)

-Runway 04/22 may only be used operationally.
-Consideration must be given to it's limited length.
+Runway 04/22 is not nominated by default and is only available on request or when operationally required for emergencies.
+Requests for Runway 22 may be granted if traffic conditions allow.
+Runway 04 is less likely to be approved due the need to vacate onto an intersecting runway.

 ## VFR Inbound Procedures